736B796E6574/msp-2/README.md

 ## Testing

 - I have tested the website on Chrome, Firefox and Safari.
 - I have tested the site at different screen sizes using Chrome Developer Tools.
 - I have given the site to users for feedback on the experience.
 - I have confirmed that the interactive items work on every page.

 ## Bugs

+- I encountered a few bugs whilst developing this app.
+Whilst testing on iPhone I discovered that there was not support on Safari for the transform property in css.
+After some research I found that the webkit property could be used to add support for these browsers.
+-